Your Transferable Skills in Childcare Might Qualify You for These Other Roles

-When applying in person, you will need to have a current resume that highlights your relevant skills, a current email and phone number, and identification such as a driver's license or passport.
+When applying in person, you will need to have a current resume that highlights your relevant skills and accomplishments, a current email and phone number, and identification such as a driver’s license or passport.

 If you’re applying online, you will also need a current email address and phone number, and an up-to-date resume that reflects the skills the employer is seeking.